ck546/academic-sitefinal/content/authors/admin/_index.md

 <!--StartFragment-->

 Hello!
 My name is Chi Kwok.
 I am a postdoctoral researcher in the Department of Philosophy and Religious Studies at Utrecht University in The Netherlands.
 I am a member of the European Research Council funded project "[The Business Corporation as a Political Actor](https://businesscorporation.sites.uu.nl/)".
 I specialize in political theory and comparative development studies.
-I obtained his PhD in political theory from the Department of Political Science at the University of Toronto in November 2020.
+I obtained my PhD in political theory from the Department of Political Science at the University of Toronto in November 2020.
 From 2015 to 2019, I served as a graduate associate at the Center for Critical Development Studies at the University of Toronto Scarborough.
 In 2019, I was a visiting fellow at Normative Orders at Goethe University Frankfurt in Germany.

 <!--EndFragment-->